 No, the messages are only in English.

 I’m not getting text messages.
 Does T-Mobile’s business message “opt-out” feature prevent me from receiving text messages from Central Casting?

 I’m not registered with Central Casting.
-Why am I getting these texts?
+Why am I getting these messages?

-We are sorry for the inconvenience.
-Most likely your mobile number was previously owned by someone registered with us, or provided to us inadvertently.
+We apologize for the inconvenience.
+Most likely your phone number was previously owned by someone signed up with us or provided to us in error.

 Can I opt out of SMS messaging?

 As an employee of Central Casting you provided your mobile number to us so that we can contact you about jobs for which you would be a potential match.
-However, if you no longer want us to reach out to you via text message, please call Central Casting and request that your number no longer be used for text messaging.
+However, if you no longer want us to reach out to you via text message, please reply “STOP” to the text message you received.

 Once you’ve been booked, you are ready to get on set!

 Please show up to set on time and camera ready.
 Check in with your contact and get your voucher when you arrive.

 Your time on set will vary, but a typical day can last up to 12 hours.
 You are an important part of the production, please be professional and have a good attitude on set.